 Material placed on Reserve must adhere to the copyright guidelines set by the Canadian Copyright Act.

-Submit your reserves request forms (see below) to Samantha Delaney or the Circulation Desk.
+Submit your reserves request forms (see below) to the Circulation Desk.

 Items are placed on reserve for one term and will be kept on reserve for a second term when requested in writing.

 In order to meet demand, 2 weeks notice is requested for processing reserve material.